aosabook/500lines/objmodel/chapter.md

 OBJECT.cls = TYPE
 ````

-To define new metaclasses it is enough to subclass ``TYPE``.
+To define new metaclasses, it is enough to subclass ``TYPE``.
 However, in the
-rest of this chapter we won't do that, and simply always use ``TYPE`` as the
+rest of this chapter we won't do that; we'll simply always use ``TYPE`` as the
 metaclass of every class.

 XXX diagram: figures/inheritance.svg

 Now the first test passes.
-A second test that is easy to write and immediately
-passes is the following.
-It checks that reading and writing attributes works on
-classes as well.
+The second test checks that reading and writing attributes works on classes as well.
+It's easy to write, and immediately
+passes.

 ````python
 def test_read_write_field_class():